 Let’s break down the basics before we dive deeper:

 TEFL (Teaching English as a Foreign Language): Designed for teaching English in countries where English is not the native language—think Vietnam, Spain, or Colombia.
-It’s the most widely used term globally and is typically associated with short courses aimed at first-time or traveling teachers.
+It’s the most widely used term globally and is typically associated with 120-hour courses aimed at first-time or traveling teachers.

 TESOL (Teaching English to Speakers of Other Languages): Covers both TEFL (teaching abroad) and ESL (teaching immigrants in English-speaking countries).
 It’s more commonly used in North America and tends to show up in academic programs or formal job listings.